imad210/sejuk-service-ops/README.md

 - Technician identity is matched by technician name for assessment simplicity.
 - Optional payment capture is not implemented.
 - WhatsApp notifications, manager review, dashboard, and AI features are intentionally excluded from this build.
+- This submission is intended to demonstrate a complete and testable core service workflow rather than broader but incomplete feature coverage.